 Pack your bag wisely, it is not necessary to buy the new bag you can pack with what you have even if the small suitcase would be fine.
 Other than that, try to assemble things in an organized way, so you don’t have to search later.

-Here the things you need to shortlist when packing your hospital bag:
+Here the things you need to note down for hospital bag checklist:

 1) Birth plan (if you have made one) & hospital records: It is the most important to carry as you need to submit your documents when you arrive at the hospital